Angel Dust (Faith No More album): Background, title and artwork

+Writing and recording

 Writing process

 The writing for Angel Dust took up most of 1991 with large portion of the songs being written by either Billy Gould, Roddy Bottum, Mike Bordin, and for the first time, Mike Patton.
 Regarding this Patton said:

 Some attributed this to its sonic difference with its predecessors, however, Mike Patton credits it to being "better at playing what [they] hear in [their] heads" and went on to say that "before, we used to kinda cheat around, and play around what it was.
 We could never translate it into the band, and we're getting better at doing that.
 Like, we wanted to do a real lazy, sappy kinda ballad, so we covered the theme from Midnight Cowboy!
 And there's even a song that sounds like The Carpenters!"
 In a trend that started when then-vocalist Chuck Mosley lived in Los Angeles while the rest of the band resided in the Bay Area, the band would record demo tapes of the songs and exchange them between each other in Los Angeles before sending them to Jim Martin so that he could work on his guitar arrangements, after which he would send them back for approval.

+Album producer Matt Wallace stated there was a great deal of tension between Jim Martin and the rest of the band that made the recording sessions difficult.
+Speaking on the acrimony, Wallace said: